patrickvorgers/Home-Assistant-Import-Energy-Data/Datasources/Solax/README.md

 # Energy provider: Solax

-Solax offers the option to export data from the [Solax Cloud](https://www.solaxcloud.com/) website.
+Solax offers the option to export data from the [Solax Cloud](https://www.solaxcloud.com/) site.
 This data can be transformed and used to import into Home Assistant.

 **Data provided**
 - Solar production - High resolution (day interval) - kWh